SketchyMediaTV/Weatherscan-Revamped-NEW-/README.md

 Visit https://weatherscan.me/?Philadelphia for a demo or Visit https://v2.weatherscan.net/?Philadelphia for also a alternate demo official.
+My website ain't no available this time, it might come more more sooner.

 ## Stay up to date, by heading to Weather Ranch's Server!
 (Visit the Discord Server):
 https://discord.gg/WeatherRanch